 At the very start of the metaphase stage, the pairs of condensed chromosomes line up along the equator of the elongated cell.
 Because they are condensed, they can move more easily without becoming tangled.

-During metaphase, the nuclear membrane disappears completely.
+During prometaphase, the nuclear membrane disappears completely.
+Then, true metaphase begins.
 In animal cells, the two pairs of centrioles align at opposite poles of the cell, and polar fibers continue to extend from the poles to the center of the cell.
 Chromosomes move in a random way until they attach, from both sides of their centromeres to polar fibers.

 Chromosomes align at the metaphase plate at right angles to the spindle poles, and are held there by the equal forces of the polar fibers exerting pressure on the chromosomes' centromeres.
 (The metaphase plate is not a physical structure – this is simply a term for the plane where the chromosomes line up.

 Before moving on to the anaphase stage, the cell checks that all the chromosomes are at the metaphase plate with their kinetochores correctly attached to microtubules.
 This is known as the spindle checkpoint.
 This checkpoint ensures that the pairs of chromosomes, also called sister chromatids, split evenly between the two daughter cells in the anaphase stage.
 If a chromosome is not correctly aligned or attached, the cell will stop division until the problem is fixed.